kylecreate/100DaysOfCode/logs/r3-log.md

   * None

   ### Thoughts:
-  * My goal is to go through the projects site I created to make sure everything looks good before moving onto the JavaScript projects I have planned out.
+  * My goal is to go through the projects site I created yesterday and make sure everything looks good before moving onto the JavaScript projects I have planned out.
 It's mostly images, spacing, and small mistakes on some of my projects that I need to fix.
-Also, I uploaded my Frontend Mentor projects to their site and fixed a few things with them as well.
+I didn't realize it until now, but it's better late than never I suppose.
+Also, I uploaded my Frontend Mentor projects to their site and fixed a few things from the feedback I received.
 A very busy day!

   ### Time spent working
   * 1.25 hrs